 Dependent upon your travel plans and budget of course, we recommend arriving a few days early and spending two nights in Buenos Aires to explore this vibrant city and recover from jet lag.

-Fly to San Martin de los Andes (specific flight to be confirmed and booked closer to departure) where your hosts will meet you.
-We recommend that you travel with your riding clothes, as the luggage will go directly to camp while you go a separate way by mini bus, where we offer a little snack and drinks.
-After an hour and a half’s drive, you will arrive at the shores of Falkner Lake to meet the motor boat in which you’ll cross to the other side, where the horses will be waiting.
+Fly to Bariloche (specific flight to be confirmed and booked closer to departure) where your hosts will meet you.
+We recommend that you travel in your riding clothes, as the luggage will go directly to camp while you go a separate way by mini bus, where we offer a little snack and drinks.
+After a two and a half hour drive, you will arrive at the shores of Falkner Lake to meet the motor boat in which you’ll cross to the other side, where the horses will be waiting.
 Travel light with little to carry – just your camera is enough, as the ride into camp takes just over an hour: long enough for you to get a feel for your horse and the gaucho saddles, which you might not be used to.

 Once in Base Camp, you’ll be allocated a tent and get settled in before cracking open a nice Malbec for the first sundowner.
 The tents are very spacious and beautiful, with built in bathrooms.
 There are plugs for charging devices, but no lights; instead you’ll have rechargeable lanterns.
 The dining room is a very cosy log cabin overlooking the beautiful Filo Huahum River.